olivettiscuoladigitale/epub3-creator/README.md

 					name:"myimage.jpg",
 					id:"image0"
 		});
-Name and id params are optionals
+`name` and `id` params are optionals

 # Download file
-To download epub file call method download.
+When we are ready to download a file we can call method `download`.

 	var epubCreator = new EpubCreator();
 		epubCreator.properties.title = "Alfabook book title";